funatsufumiya/git_gdrive_interop_without_lfs/README.md

 This document introduces a way to use Git and Google Drive together without using Git LFS.

 This is useful when you have a large file that you want to version control with Git, but you don't want to use Git LFS.
+(Especially having quite large files, such as game assets or movie files.)

 ## Script(s)